tfeb/tfeb-lisp-hax/README.md

 ```

 ### Notes
-`memoize` is old code: uI don't use it very much, it has had some silly bugs and may still have.
+`memoize` is old code: I don't use it very much, it has had some silly bugs and may still have.
 I've recently fixed it so it should understand `(setf x)` function names, but I have not tested those fixes very much.
 Memoized functions are unlikely to be thread-safe.

 ### Package, module
 `memoize` lives in `org.tfeb.hax.memoize` and provides `:org.tfeb.hax.memoize`.